-Operations (OPS) Mode Programming lets you program CVs in DCC locomotives equipped with Extended Packet Format decoders while they are on the mainline.
-A typical use for OPS mode programming would be to change the acceleration rate (CV03) or the deceleration rate (CV04) of your locomotives to simulate the weight and braking capability of the train to compensate for changing the number of cars or power units on a train.
+Operations Mode Programming lets you program CVs in DCC locomotives equipped with Extended Packet Format decoders while they are on the mainline.
+A typical use for Ops mode programming would be to change the acceleration rate (CV03) or the deceleration rate (CV04) of your locomotives to simulate the weight and braking capability of the train to compensate for changing the number of cars or power units on a train.

-Your DCS51 can use OPS Mode Programming to change the CV value in ANY CV, including 2 digit and 4 digit addresses, but some decoders may not accept changing these CV's in Operations mode.
+Your DCS50 can use OPS Mode Programming to change the CV value in ANY CV, including 2 digit and 4 digit addresses.

-OPS mode programming can be performed by any DCS51 or other LocoNet throttle, such as DT402, DT300, UT1, etc., at any time since the throttles are not competing for usage of the single programming track.
+Ops mode programming can be performed by any DCS50 or other LocoNet throttle, such as DT400, DT300, UT1, etc., at any time since the throttles are not competing for usage of the single programming track.